 - silver headpins

-- silver jump rings of both large and small size (through in some triangle or square jump rings for fun!)
+- silver jump rings of both large and small size (throw in some triangle or square-shaped jump rings for fun!)

 - lobster-claw clasp

 - a mixture of beads—blue and purple Swarovski crystals, glass beads in various shades of blue, and lampwork beads